jaimebv/EDF-Port-FreeRTOS/README.md

 9. **Enabling EDF**

-To enable the EDF scheduler it is required to define the macro in `FreeRTOSConfig.h`
+To enable the EDF scheduler, it is required to define the macro in `FreeRTOSConfig.h`

 ```c
 #define configUSE_EDF_SCHEDULER 1